divyaprakashsigh/Chrome-Extension-/README.md

-# Hello Abhay – Smart Chrome New Tab Extension 🚀
+# Hello developer – Smart Chrome New Tab Extension 🚀

 A full-stack Chrome extension that overrides the default New Tab page and displays a time-based personalized greeting.
 The greeting is dynamically fetched from a Node.js backend API.